-• Early Notification System (ENS)
+Early Notification System (ENS)

 When signing up under E-Subscription, you can sign up to receive updates to the Early Notification System (ENS).
 The ENS (Chapter A-11 of the administrative code) was established in 1979 to provide timely information to community organizations, including Saint Paul's 17 recognized neighborhood groups or district councils, regarding major activities that the City is proposing.
 Advance notification ensures that the public has an opportunity to provide comments and feedback on these activities.
 The ENS is meant to facilitate the necessary information exchange between various city departments, boards, committees, commissions, task forces, the city council and affected neighborhood organizations, other agencies and individual residents.
 The notification process is used as a means of receiving community input for the decision-making process involved in granting or denying approval of applications for various licenses, permits, land use changes and building or zoning variances.
-Go to www.stpaul.gov/ens to sign up to receive ENS notices, along with other City information.
+Go to service.govdelivery.com/ accounts/STPAUL/subscriber to sign up to receive ENS notices, along with other City information.

-Saint Paul Connect
+Mobile Saint Paul